drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 h
 ```

-We can now iterate over our quadratics and find the roots.
+You can now iterate over our quadratics and find the roots.
 This is using the
 `get_roots` function in the background:

 ```{code-cell} ipython3